cloudservicemesh/csmdemo/README.md

 watch -n 0.1 'curl -s https://frontend.endpoints.${PROJECT}.cloud.goog | jq'
 ```

+note how requests are being bounced across regions - this isn't typically ideal because it increases latency and increases costs, especially once we add another service

 ### demo HTTP->HTTPS redirect

-in a browser, navigate to `https://frontend.endpoints.mesh-demo-01.cloud.goog`
+in a browser, navigate to `http://frontend.endpoints.mesh-demo-01.cloud.goog`

+notice that browser will be redirected to `https://frontend.endpoints.mesh-demo-01.cloud.goog`

 ### deploy demo `whereami` app for backend-v1
 ```